Ankur1Dhingra/Ankur-NHSBSA/README.md

 #### <sub>1.
 Create a project folder in your local.</sub>
 #### <sub>2.
 Navigate to project folder/dir and open cmd.</sub>
 #### <sub>3.
 Run the command : git clone https://github.com/Ankur1Dhingra/Ankur-NHSBSA</sub>
 #### <sub>4.
-After cloning the project successfully in the local, then navigate to project folder/dir where pom.xml is present and open cmd and Run the command : mvn clean verify</sub>
+After cloning the project successfully in the local, then navigate to project folder/dir where pom.xml is present and open cmd and Run the command :
+ - mvn clean
+ - mvn test</sub>
 #### <sub>5.
 You can see the different reports under the folder : </sub>
 #### <sub>     a. target -> cucumber-JVM-reports ->cucumber-html-reports -> feature-overview.html</sub>
 #### <sub>     b. target -> cucumber-JVM-reports ->cucumber-html-reports -> file-src-test-resources-Features-cost-feature.html</sub>